ishaanjav/InfoSystemV1-Visitor_Device/README.md

 On lines 176 and 145 of `MainActivity.java` and `CreateAccount2.java`, respectively, you should see the following line:

     faceServiceClient = new FaceServiceRestClient("<YOUR API ENDPOINT HERE>", "<YOUR API KEY HERE>");
-Replace `<YOUR API SUBSCRIPTION KEY>` with one of your 2 keys from the [Azure Portal](https://azure.microsoft.com/Account/Portal). *(If you haven't gotten your API Key yet, read [this section](#making-the-azure-account))*. `<YOUR ENDPOINT HERE>` should be replaced with one of the following examples from [this API Documentation link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
+Replace `<YOUR API SUBSCRIPTION KEY>` with one of your 2 keys from the [Azure Portal](https://portal.azure.com/#home). *(If you haven't gotten your API Key yet, read [this section](#making-the-azure-account))*. `<YOUR ENDPOINT HERE>` should be replaced with one of the following examples from [this API Documentation link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
 The format should be similar to:

     "https://<LOCATION>/face/v1.0"

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com`.
-All of these can be found, listed at [this link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).